sannif/udacity_capstone_project/README.md

 print(resp.text)
 ```

+## Improvement
+The classification problem was quite simple and we already reached 100% of accuracy on a test set.
+There is no improvement possible on that point.
+However, for the model deployment, it may be interesting to convert the Sklearn model into ONNX in order to use the `onnxruntime` module.

 ## Screen Recording
 We did a screen recording of the project in action that demonstrate:
 - A working model